TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-dhw-changes.md

 * Enough energy to raise temp by 53.4°C
 * If tank equalized before run, would have average temp 78.4°C at end.
 Not possible given flow temps but probably getting significant heat loss with temps this high.
 * Did hit 60°C target without hitting heat pump internal limit but still getting close.
 Still using way too much energy given target.

+{% include candid-image.html src="/assets/images/home-assistant/dhw-temps-mar-30.png" alt="Flow vs Tank Temps March 30th" %}

+* Still some odd behavior from the temperature sensor as flow temperature ramps up but behaves normally once DHW cycle ends
+* Hard to see what's really going on as myVaillant only updates every 5 minutes

+# Eco Mode

+* With large hot water cylinder use eco mode to heat most efficiently - low and slow
+* Limits compressor so heat pump operates in it's most efficient range
+* Global setting.
+No good for us because we need full power during the day for combi mode showers.
+* Can achieve the same effect using noise reduction mode.
+Also limits compressor.
+Runs on a schedule.
+* Already using since early days with heat pump to try and improve efficiency
+* Default noise reduction mode is less aggressive than eco mode
+* Can change the `compr. noise reduct.` setting in the heat pump appliance interface (white box, not the SensoComfort).
+Default is 40%.
+Taking it to maximum of 60% is equivalent to eco mode.
+* Hoping that heating more slowly will let temperature sensor catch up with actual temperature in the store

+# March 31st

+* Started DHW run 10 minutes earlier to allow for slower heating

+{% include candid-image.html src="/assets/images/home-assistant/dhw-mar-31.png" alt="DHW Run March 31st" %}

+* Took 45 minutes compared with previous days 35 minutes
+* Definitely using less power and ramping more gradually
+* 2.357kWh of heat added, 1.217kWh of electricity used, COP 1.94
+* Peak flow and return 73.5°C and 71.2°C
+* Tank temp at start of DHW run 22°C
+* Enough energy to raise temp by 57.6°C
+* Expected average temp at end (before losses) 79.6°C
+* Not much difference in peak temperatures and heat added but definitely more efficient

+{% include candid-image.html src="/assets/images/home-assistant/dhw-temps-mar-31.png" alt="Flow vs Tank Temps March 31st" %}

+* Longer run gives us more temperature samples.
+Can see pronounced fluctuations as flow temperature ramps up but again normal once DHW cycle ends

+# Home Assistant

+* Expected temperature in tank given energy added tracks flow temperature pretty well.
+A few degrees less early in run, a few degrees more at the end
+* Instead of ending DHW run using the lottery that is the temperature sensor reading, can use Home Assistant to end when we hit a target flow temperature
+* Already use this approach for boost showers using our Home Assistant shower dashboard
+* Want DHW runs to primarily use Vaillant schedule so that they still happen even if something goes wrong with Home Assistant
+* Add a Home Assistant integration that drops target tank temperature when we hit target flow temperature, should indirectly end run
+* Already manipulate target tank temperature for boost showers so should fit in nicely